auperatech/VMSS2.0/docs/node_guide.md

 **[Node Options](avap_doc.md#boxtrackeroptions)**

-**Basic Node IO:** This node has two input streams, the first stream takes in `DetectionPacket` objects, and the second stream takes in `UInt64Packet` objects which specify the detection interval of the detection node.
-This node has one output stream which produces `TrackPacket` objects.
+**Basic Node IO:**
+This node has two input streams and one output stream:
+- The first input stream takes in `DetectionPacket` objects
+- The second input stream takes in `UInt64Packet` objects that specify the detection interval of the detection node, which are treated as [side packets](#side-packets)
+- The output stream produces `TrackPacket` objects

 ## box_visualizer

 **Description:** Renders boxes within images provided through the image stream and returns the updated images.
-Receives a packet containing detected bounding box information, which may be one of `DetectionPacket`, `Classifications`, `PlateRecognitions`, `Segmentations`, `LandmarksPacket`.
+Receives a packet containing detected bounding box information, which may be one of `DetectionPacket`, `Classifications`, `Segmentations`, `LandmarksPacket`.

 **[Node Options](avap_doc.md#boxvisualizeroptions)**

-**Basic Node IO:** This node has two input streams, the first stream takes in a packet object containing bounding boxes (see Available Packet Types) and the second stream takes in `ImagePacket` objects.
-This node only has one output stream, which produces `ImagePacket` objects.
+**Basic Node IO:**

+This node has two input streams and one output stream:
+- The first input stream takes in a packet object containing bounding boxes (see Available Packet Types)
+- The second input stream takes in `ImagePacket` objects
+- The output stream produces `ImagePacket` objects

 **Available Packet Types:** the packet type of the first input stream 0 must be one of the following and must match the corresponding value set in `node_options->input_type`:
   - INPUT_TYPE_DETECTION (0): DetectionPacket